Death of a spouse or civil partner

 If your spouse or civil partner was employed at the time of their death, they may have been a member of a scheme run by their employer that pays out death benefits (a kind of life assurance).
 These funds are normally tax-free.
 You should contact any employer to advise them of the death and ask about any benefits.

 Also, if your spouse or civil partner had been a member of a pension scheme before they died, but had not already begun to draw their pension, then it is likely that the pension scheme will pay out some form of death benefits, or that there will be a fund left behind that beneficiaries can take money from.
-This will be the case whether the pension scheme was linked to an employment or not.
+This will be the case whether or not the pension scheme was linked to an employment.
 The trustees of the pension scheme often have discretion (in other words they can choose) as to who receives the death benefit, although they will take into account any wishes expressed by the deceased and what family members or dependants survive them.

 Bear in mind that any lump sum you receive may affect your entitlement to state benefits and may also generate income that may become taxable (see below).